Love at second sight: The Thailand Initial Coin Offering and its regulatory framework

 The token which is sold in the ICO needs such utility as its intrinsic value.
 The smart contract has to be verifiably designed to reach this aim.
 This strong intrinsic characteristics and associated rights have to be truly and clearly described.

-When conducting ICO transactions, only seven plus one coins are excepted as medium of exchange.
-These are Bitcoin (BTC), (the old) Bitcoin Cash (BCH), Ethereum (ETH), Ethereum Classic (ETC), Litecoin (LTC), Ripple (XRP), Stellar (XLM), and Baht (THB).
+When conducting ICO transactions, only four plus one coins are excepted as a medium of exchange.
+These are Bitcoin (BTC), Ethereum (ETH), Ripple (XRP), Stellar (XLM), and Baht (THB).
 The SEC rectifies this list with the criteria of sufficient market liquidity, a well-designed decentralized system, and the ability to use a trading pair with other cryptocurrencies.

 #4.
 Whitepaper: The offering prospectus should contain all required or necessary information.
 The potential token buyer will look into these four core aspects: